AoifeW123/High-Low/README.md

 Epics
 Outlining the main fuctions of the game

-The first main function will be to have the computer
+The first main function will be to have the computer pciking a number between 1 and 10.

 The computer will present you with a random number from 1 – 10 inclusive Then, the computer will ask “Will you roll higher or lower?”